-The preliminary hydrologic conceptual model for the site includes two bedrock hydrologic units (St. Louis Formation and Salem Formation) and three alluvial hydrologic units (shallow, intermediate, and deep alluvium) as discussed in Section 3.1.5.
-This will be updated in a revised CSM based on the additional data collected during the first phase of OU-3 RI/FS site investigation and characterization.
-The computer model will be constructed with sufficient 3-D discretization and vertical layering to accurately simulate groundwater flow and transport within this complex setting.
-Interactions between the alluvial aquifers and the Missouri River are dynamic and the effect of these interactions on groundwater flow directions and gradients will also be incorporated into the modeling to account for base flow and underflow.
-There is a hydrogeologic transition which occurs in the approximate middle of the site along a southwestnortheast trending line at the edge of the alluvial valley.
-South and east of this transition, Mississippian bedrock aquifers are the primary water bearing units while the Missouri River alluvium is the primary water bearing unit of interest to the north and west.
-This hydrogeologic feature will be represented in the model.
-Groundwater withdrawals by the leachate collection system (described in Section 3.1.5.7.2), which currently pumps approximately 60,000 to 110,000 gpd, and historically pumped higher rates, will be simulated.
-The effect of pumping on head and gradient in the alluvial aquifers will be matched to observational records.
-The flow model will be gridded and parameterized to represent the complex hydrogeologic framework.
+The conceptual domain of the anticipated groundwater flow model is shown on Figure 3-17.
+The details related to boundary conditions, layering strategies, grid spacing (discretization), and flow budgets will be determined and discussed in the Groundwater Modeling Work Plan.
+The current conceptual model for the site includes two bedrock hydrologic units (St. Louis Formation and Salem Formation) and three alluvial hydrologic units (shallow, intermediate, and deep alluvium) as discussed in Section 3.1.3.
+This model will be updated based on the additional data collected during the first phase of OU-3 RI/FS site investigation.
+The computer model will be constructed, with sufficient 3-D discretization and vertical layering, to accurately simulate groundwater flow and transport within this hydrogeologic setting.
+Interactions between the alluvial aquifers and the Missouri River are dynamic and the effect of these interactions on groundwater flow directions and gradients will also be incorporated into the modeling to account for base flow (riverward) and underflow (down valley).
+Groundwater withdrawals by the leachate collection system (described in Section 3.1.5.7.2), will be simulated.
+The effect of pumping on the hydraulic heads and gradients in the alluvial aquifers will be compared to available data observational records.